int-brain-lab/neuropixels_course_2024/quality_control_for_np_data/README.md

 in phylib

-The phylib alf conversion process renames the files such that they follow the naming convention used in the IBL and also converts the units of the amplitude values in spikesorting output from arbitrary units to volts.
+The phylib alf conversion process renames the files such that they follow the naming convention used in the IBL and also converts the units of the amplitude values in the spikesorting output from arbitrary units to volts.

 The ibl metrics use a median amplitude threshold based on volts so this is why this conversion is necessary to compute the metrics.